giulioz/roland-dsps/README.md

 <img src="doc/esp_chip.jpeg" width="200" />

+Dual-processing but reduced version (smaller coefficients) of the CSP.<br/>
 Used in JP-8000, GP-1000, VS-880, GX-700, RSS-10, DR-880, many more.<br/>
 Also revisions ESP-2 (TC170C140AF-003) and ESP-4 (TC223C080AF-101) exist.